ibm-cloud-docs/text-to-speech/SPRs.md

 # Using IBM SPR
 {: #sprs}

-The {{site.data.keyword.texttospeechshort}} service supports both the standard International Phonetic Alphabet (IPA) and {{site.data.keyword.IBM}} Symbolic Phonetic Representation (SPR) notation to represent the sounds of words.
+The {{site.data.keyword.texttospeechfull}} service supports both the standard International Phonetic Alphabet (IPA) and {{site.data.keyword.IBM}} Symbolic Phonetic Representation (SPR) notation to represent the sounds of words.
 SPR is a phonetic coding that represents the pronunciation of a word, the sounds that make up the word, how the sounds are divided into syllables, and which syllables are stressed.
 SPR is an alternative representation to IPA.
 {: shortdesc}

 The following sections introduce {{site.data.keyword.IBM_notm}} SPR notation.
 Because IPA is a standard notation, the documentation does not provide basic usage information for IPA.
 For brief usage guidance, see [Working with IPA](#ipa).